kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-08-09-microsoft-annual-report-financial-overview-and-analysis.md

 - **LinkedIn's revenue grew by 20% to $8.1 bn** in 2020, which is **6% of total revenue**.
 On the operating income level, **LinkedIn is probably still losing money**.
 Microsoft acquired LinkedIn at the end of 2016 (2017 fiscal year).
 - Additional to 14% revenue growth, **Microsoft managed to keep the growth of expenses under control**.
 All expense groups grew slower than revenues, with the only exception of R&D expenses. **Total expenses grew by 9%** and therefore increasing even more Microsoft's respectful **operating margin to 37%** of revenues.
 - Microsoft's net income increase by $5bn compared to last year, continuing with a stable increase as both revenue and operating margin increase.
 - Overall, Microsoft had a **great year** (again!).
-And since Microsoft continues investing and innovating in areas of high growth cloud-based tools & services, it is hard to see why Microsoft's **financial results should continue in is current growth trajectory.**
+And since Microsoft continues investing and innovating in areas of high growth cloud-based tools & services, it seems that Microsoft's **financial results should continue in its current growth trajectory.**

 </div>